Skip to content

 Attributes

-• github (required): URL to the releases page of the repository.
+• github (optional): URL to the releases page of the repository.
+If not provided, auto‑detected from your git remote, as described above.

 • changelog-url (optional): URL to the built version of your changelog. sphinx-github-changelog will display a link to your built changelog if the GitHub token is not provided (hopefully, this does not happen in your built documentation)